alastairreid/mycelia/_hyphae/hugelkultur.md

 The benefits are

 - it is a carbon sink
-- it improves soil quality (because it is sort of a compost heap and because the wood is broken down by fungi)
+- it improves [soil health] (because it is sort of a compost heap and because the wood is broken down by [fungi])
 - it retains water (because rotting wood can hold a lot of water)
 - in the first year, it will release some heat as the wood decomposes - this is good for the plants that you plant in it
 - you are able to keep waste wood on site rather than spending energy/fuel to take it somewhere else